Infineon/mtb-example-psoc4-capsense-proximity-gestures/README.md

 -------------------------
 The sense clock is derived from the Modulator clock using a clock-divider and is used to scan the sensor by driving the CAPSENSE&trade; switched capacitor circuits.
 Both the clock source and clock divider are configurable.

 Select the maximum sense clock frequency such that the sensor and shield capacitance are charged and discharged completely in each cycle.
 This can be verified using an oscilloscope and an active probe.
-To view the charging and discharging waveforms of the shield, probe at the shield pin(Pin 8.1 for [CY8CKIT-041S-MAX](https://www.infineon.com/CY8CKIT-041S-MAX)).
+To view the charging and discharging waveforms of the shield, probe at the shield pin (pin 8.1 for [CY8CKIT-041S-MAX](https://www.infineon.com/CY8CKIT-041S-MAX), and pin 2.5 for [CY8CKIT-045S](https://www.infineon.com/CY8CKIT-045S)).
 Also observe the waveforms for other shield pins.

-**Figure 21**  shows proper charging when  the sense clock frequency is correctly tuned, i.e., the voltage is settling to the required voltage at the end of each phase. **Figure 22** shows incomplete settling (charging/discharging) and hence the sense clock divider is set to 20 as shown in **Figure 24**.
+**Figure 21** shows proper charging when  the sense clock frequency is correctly tuned, i.e., the voltage is settling to the required voltage at the end of each phase. **Figure 22** shows incomplete settling (charging/discharging) and hence the sense clock divider is set to 20 as shown in **Figure 25**.

    **Figure 21.
 Proper charge cycle of a sensor**